Oral History Transcript — Dr. Kenneth Stevens

 Matthies: Give a brief outline of how your approach differs from the mainstream.

 Stevens: Well, of course, itís mainly that itís not so much data driven.
 Itís basically what weíve learned about how words are represented in memory in terms of words, phonemes, and features.
 And these features are often fairly directly related to the acoustic signal but often in a more abstract way.
 But if you look at the acoustic signal, hopefully in the right way, you can get at this abstraction.
 And that the way to look at this abstraction, in the sense that a word, the features of a particular phonemic unit might be buried there and not obvious from the signal.
 But by making the right kind of acoustic measurement that will get at the articulation, closer to the articulation, will enable you to uncover these abstract units.
 That kind of thing.

 Matthies: And thatís going to be much more likely to translate into clinical problems and disordered speech, than a data-driven approach.

 Matthies: Thatís exciting.
 I hope that continues to go well for you.
 Letís talk a little bit about your family.
-Youíre currently married to Sharon Manuel [?].
-What is your spouseís occupation at the time?
+Youíre currently married to Sharon Manuel.
+What is your spouseís occupation at this time?